ramawahyuk/ansible-sap-rhel-automation-lab/README.md

 ### 3. Configure Hosts

-Edit `/etc/hosts` on the controller:
+Edit `/etc/hosts` on the controller and SAP server:

 ```
 192.168.1.18  ansnode.tes.com  ansnode